-To enable a trustworthy clearing operation, reasonably conservative margins are required to avoid the risk of the clearinghouse incurring a loss in a default situation.
+The margining methodology enables a trustworthy clearing operation, given that reasonably conservative margins are required to avoid the risk of the clearing house incurring a loss in a default situation.

 The margin requirement should theoretically be the market value of the account.
-However, under normal conditions an account cannot be closed at the instant a participant defaults at the prevailing market prices.
-It typically takes time to neutralize the account and the value of the account can change during this period, which must be catered for in the margining methodology.
+However, under normal conditions, an account cannot be closed out at the instant a participant defaults at the prevailing market prices.
+It typically takes time to neutralize the account, and the value of the account can change during this period, which must be catered for in the margining methodology.

 OMS-II examines the portfolio as a whole to see how an adverse movement in the value of an underlying instrument would affect the value of the entire portfolio of a given counterparty.
 It uses a range of inputs in the margin calculation, some of which are specified below.

 The market value of an option contract at each valuation point is calculated using industry-standard valuation models.
 The market price models used by Nasdaq Clearing to calculate margin requirements are based on the Black-Scholes or the binomial option valuation model for stock options and the Black-76 or Bachelier model for index and interest rate options.

 Different values for the account must be calculated since the market often moves after collateral is pledged until Nasdaq Clearing can close a position in the event of a default situation.
 To do this, OMS-II stresses the price for the underlying security for each series to calculate the neutralization cost.
 In this way, OMS-II creates a “valuation interval” for each underlying security.
 The size of the valuation interval depends on the length of the liquidation period and the size of the historical price fluctuations over this liquidation period.